-Quarterly Report Pursuant to Section 13 or 15(d) of For the quarterly period ended Septer or ☐ Transition Report Pursuant to Section 13 or 15(d) of For the transition period from Commission File Number 1-134 CURTISS-WRIGHT CORPO (Exact name of Registrant as specific Delaware 13-0612970 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 10 Waterview Boulevard Parsippany, New Jersey 07054 (Address of principal executive offices) (Zip Code) Indicate by check mark whether the registrant (1) has filed all reports required to be of 1934 during the preceding 12 months (or for such shorter period of time that the subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and post- File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ for such shorter period that the registrant was required to submit and post such files 232.405 of this chapter) during the preceding 12 months (or Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accompany.
-See the definitions of "large accelerated filer," "accelerated filer" and Act.
-Large accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rul le 12b-2 of the Exchange Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common n stock, as of the latest practicable date.
+• • 3 or 15(d) of the Securities Exchange Act of 1934 d ended September 30, 2012 or 3 or 15(d) of the Securities Exchange Act of 1934 d from to Commission File Number 1-134 GHT CORPORATION ant as specified in its charter) Delaware 13-0612970 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 10 Waterview Boulevard Parsippany, New Jersey 07054 (Address of principal executive offices) (Zip Code) Exchange Act of 1934 during the preceding 12 months (or for seports), and (2) has been subject to such filing requirements for Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted elected interactive Data File required to be submitted and posted pursual preceding 12 months (or for such shorter period that the registrant Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accel ctronically and posted on its corporate Web site, if any, every nt to Rule 405 of Regulation S-T (§232.405 of this chapter) during the Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller repor ting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company Yes □ No ☒ (as defined in Rule 12b-2 of the Exchange Act).
+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
 Common Stock, par value \$1.00 per share: 46,779,938 shares (as of October 31, 2012).
-Page 1 of 42